 If you have any questions about HuskySMS and need help, please feel free to contact ibc@uconn.edu with “HuskySMS Support” in the subject line.

-Please note that activities involving RG2 organisms as a host-vector systems, cloning RG2 DNA into non-pathogenic bacteria, infectious DNA or RNA viruses and recombinant experiments with animals or plants must not begin until the committee has reviewed and approved this registration.
+Please note that activities involving RG2 organisms as host-vector systems, cloning RG2 DNA into non-pathogenic bacteria, use of infectious or replication-defective viral vectors, as well as rsNA constructs in animals or plants must not begin until the committee has reviewed and approved the submission.

 IBC Review & Approval Process